Social Justice and Wellness

 • Practice self-care in the midst of whatever engagement, activism or caretaking you take on.
 Honor your needs, and prioritize your own well-being.
 This can be as basic as making sure you are drinking water, eating regular meals, and getting enough sleep.
 It may also mean cultivating ongoing practices of creative expression, mindfulness, or spiritual reflection - whatever keeps you grounded and accessing hope.

 • Moderate your intake of news and social media.
 It can be damaging to constantly expose ourselves to violent images, or people whose views threaten our welfare.
 Think about how your media intake is affecting you.
 Determine what information you need to know because it is actionable, and be aware that taking in too much may deepen trauma and exhaustion.
 Make sure that your media diet includes positive individuals and organizations, and sources of reputable information.
-Check out this video by SHCS counselor Chetina Hunter, LMFT for guidance on doing a Social Media Cleanse.
+Check out this video on doing a Social Media Cleanse.

 • Find your supportive community.
 Connect with people who understand how you are feeling because they are going through it, too.
 Seek support from elders or mentors who can remind you of the ongoing history of struggle and resistance in which you are taking part.
 For allies, process what you are discovering with other allies, to avoid further burdening people of color.